Senator Adam Schiff on How the Trump Administration Targets Its Opponents

 It's

-They weren't sent to infiltrate America, carry out terrorist attacks or whatever.
+They weren't sent to infiltrate America and carry out terrorist attacks or whatever.

 And so the National Intelligence Council writes this report.
 They speak truth to power.